-Domain names are of the form of a registered entity name plus one of a number of predefined top level suffixes such as .com, .edu, .uk, etc. For example, in the address mail.NETGEAR.com, mail is a server name and resources (such as www.NETGEAR.com) to numeric IP addresses.
+Domain names are of the form of a registered entity name plus one of a number of predefined top level suffixes such as .com, .edu, .uk, and so on.
+For example, in the address mail.NETGEAR.com, mail is a server name and resources (such as www.NETGEAR.com) to numeric IP addresses.